-- 4.3 You will be the sole recipient of the Grant and you will be responsible for managing the Grant as between you and any Third Parties involved in performing the Project Activities.
-This includes securing the repayment of the Grant if requested by ARIA in accordance with the Grant Conditions, including where the Grant has already been distributed to Third Parties. - 4.4 You must promptly notify ARIA if any money is incorrectly paid to you for any reason, and must repay it as soon as reasonably practicable.
-Any amount not immediately repaid will be recoverable as a civil debt. - 4.5 ARIA reserves the right not to pay any Grant Claims that are not submitted within the period set out in the Grant Funding Letter or that are incomplete, incorrect or not accompanied by full supporting documentation (including any documentation that ARIA reasonably requests). - 4.6 You may not apply for or obtain Duplicate Funding for any Project Activities. - 4.7 You may not retain any Unspent Monies and must repay them to ARIA within 30 days after ARIA's request for repayment. - 4.8 You acknowledge the critical importance of cash flow for Sub-Contractors (including startups and small businesses) and commit to paying all valid and undisputed invoices relating to the Project within a maximum of 30 days from the date of receipt. - 4.9 Where required, you will work with Sub-Contractors to arrange more frequent payment schedules (e.g., same day, weekly or milestone-based payments) to better support their cash flow needs.
+- 4.3 You will be the sole recipient of the Grant and you will be responsible for managing the Grant as between you and any Third Parties involved in performing the Project Activities. - 4.4 You must promptly notify ARIA if any money is incorrectly paid to you for any reason, and must repay it as soon as reasonably practicable.
+Any amount not repaid will be recoverable as a civil debt. - 4.5 ARIA reserves the right not to pay any Grant Claims that are not submitted within the period set out in the Grant Funding Letter or that are incomplete, incorrect or not accompanied by full supporting documentation (including any documentation that ARIA reasonably requests). - 4.6 You may not apply for or obtain Duplicate Funding for any Project Activities. - 4.7 You may not retain any Unspent Monies and must repay them to ARIA within 30 days after ARIA's request for repayment.